ManpreetBahl/THINGS/README.md

     you may specify the port with the --port flag

-_this section should be updated regularly_
+_This section should be updated regularly._